-Beyonce gives birth to Twins - Nigeria Today
+Beyoncé reveals gender of Twins - Nigeria Today

-U.S. singer, Beyonce, has given birth to twins in Los Angeles, several celebrity news websites reported on Saturday, citing unidentified sources.
-Beyonce, 35, and rapper and music producer Jay Z, already have a five-year-old daughter, Blue Ivy.
-E!
-News, citing multiple unidentified sources, reported the birth and that Jay Z and Blue Ivy were seen…
+It seems that the sex of Beyonce’s twins have been revealed.
+A girl and boy.
+Though there are few details, TMZ reported that the twins are still in the hospital due to a “minor issue” but are expected to be fine.
+U.S. singer, Beyonce, has given birth to twins in Los Angeles, several celebrity news…

-The post Beyonce gives birth to Twins appeared first on The Herald Nigeria.
+The post Beyoncé reveals gender of Twins appeared first on The Herald Nigeria.

 This post was syndicated from The Herald Nigeria.
 Click here to read the full text on the original website.